harsh-sankhe/Voice2English-Repo/Notes/Course2/C2Week1.md

 ## Regularization

 - Regularization is a technique used in machine learning to prevent overfitting by adding a penalty to the loss function.
-- It is used to reduce overfitting (high variance), especially when getting more training data is difficult or expensive.
+- Especially used when getting more training data is difficult or expensive.
-- It penalizes large weight parameters, and the penalty strength is controlled by the regularization parameter **λ**.
+- It penalizes large weight parameters
+- The penalty strength is controlled by the regularization parameter **λ**.

 ### L2 Regularization (Weight Decay)
 - Adds **(λ / 2m) * ||w||²** to the cost function.